Braintree, Essex: Geography

+Climate

+Governance

+There are two tiers of local government covering Braintree at the district and county level: Braintree District Council and Essex County Council.
+Since 1974, the town has not been part of a civil parish.
+Braintree District Council has its headquarters at Causeway House on Bocking End in the town.

+Braintree's first elected council was a Local Board of Health which was established in 1850 and covered the parish of Braintree.
+Prior to that the area had been governed by its parish vestry.
+Such local boards were converted into urban district councils in 1894.
+In 1928 Braintree Urban District Council built Braintree Town Hall in Market Place to serve as its headquarters.

+By the early 1930s the urban area of Braintree was growing beyond its historic parish boundaries, particularly into the parish of Bocking to the north.
+In 1931 the parish of Braintree had a population of 8,912.
+On 1 April 1934 Braintree Urban District was substantially enlarged to take in Bocking and parts of the neighbouring parishes of Black Notley, Gosfield, Rayne, and Stisted.
+The enlarged urban district and its associated parish were both renamed Braintree and Bocking at the same time, reflecting the expansion.
+Braintree and Bocking Urban District was abolished in 1974 under the Local Government Act 1972, merging with four other districts to become Braintree District.
+No successor parish was created for the former Braintree and Bocking Urban District.

 Culture, media and sport

 Culture

-Braintree's museum, containing displays relating to the history of the town, is named after the local naturalist John Ray and has a number of relatively famous patrons, including the Essex-born artist Jennifer Walter, who was also the youngest ever female Bard of Bath. a The associated Warner Textile Archive contains the second largest collection of publicly owned textiles in the UK (after the Victoria & Albert Museum).
+Braintree's museum, containing displays relating to the history of the town, is named after the local naturalist John Ray and has a number of relatively famous patrons, including the Essex-born artist Jennifer Walter, who was also the youngest ever female Bard of Bath.
+The associated Warner Textile Archive contains the second largest collection of publicly owned textiles in the UK, after the Victoria & Albert Museum.

-The Braintree Arts Theatre opened in 2009 on the Notley High School campus.
+The Braintree Arts Theatre opened in 2009, on the Notley High School campus.

-The Bocking Arts Theatre is based at The Literary and Mechanical Institute at the top of Bocking End, and promotes pantomimes, drama and a range of live entertainment events.
-It is also used extensively for local Community activities including regular NHS Blood Donor Sessions, Record and Stamp/Coin Collectors Fairs, and Charity Fundraising Events.
+The Bocking Arts Theatre is based at The Literary and Mechanical Institute at the top of Bocking End and promotes pantomimes, drama and a range of live entertainment events.
+It is also used extensively for local community activities including regular NHS blood donor sessions, record and stamp/coin collectors' fairs, and charity fundraising events.
 The management of the building is now reliant on unpaid volunteers under the auspices of the Bocking Arts Theatre Charitable Trust.
 Built in 1863, this Grade II listed building was bequeathed to the citizens of Braintree by George Courtald and his family and celebrated its 150-year anniversary in 2013.

 The Braintree and Bocking Carnival takes place each June.
 The event starts with a procession of floats through the town centre, finishing at Meadowside.
 Events, including a fair and sideshows, continue throughout the afternoon at Meadowside until around 10 pm.